DAVID PAPINEAURUNVAN® AMBASSADOR

 MEET OUR AMBASSADORS

-Meet David Papineau, a graphic designer and the former marathon clinic instructor at the Broadway Running Room.
-David ran his first marathon in Vancouver in 2004 and has now completed 38 marathons, nine of them in Vancouver, including his personal best of 2:44:55 at the 2009 BMO Vancouver Marathon.
-He is on pace to run his 50th marathon on his 50th birthday in the fall of 2018.
+Meet David, a graphic designer and the former marathon clinic instructor at the Broadway Running Room.
+David ran his first marathon in Vancouver in 2004 and has now completed 38+ marathons, nine of them in Vancouver, including his personal best of 2:44:55 at the 2009 BMO Vancouver Marathon.
+He ran his 50th marathon on his 50th birthday in the fall of 2018.

 Name a few of your favourite points along our new course.
 Why do they stand out for you?

 Everyone is going to say the Camosun Street Hill (kidding!) so I will say the downhill stretch from UBC, which starts at about the 19 kilometre point of the race.
 This is easily my favourite part of the new Marathon course.
 It offers runners their first glimpse of Burrard Inlet and of the North Shore mountains.
 The view is spectacular in places and gives weary runners a reason to look up from the tops of their shoes.
 It also marks a major transition point on the course: from that point onward, the race is run around sea level and the water is always in view until you get to the last half kilometre.

 I’m into superstitions.
 I write my daughters’ initials on my racing shoes and when a race has timing chips I always put it on my left shoe.
 I carried a Terry Fox loonie in my shorts pocket each time I ran Boston and New York City, and I always wear my father’s Masons ring on marathon day.
 My dad first got me interested in running when I was a kid and he passed away before I ran my first marathon.
 Wearing his ring during my marathons is my way of honouring him.

 Pay it forward: What’s the best advice you’ve ever received about running?